 Kaname nodded at him.
 "I apologize for her behavior.
 I'll make sure that doesn't happen again."

-"There's no need," Zero said with an involuntary frown.
+"There's no need," Zero said with an frown.

 Kaname's eyes glinted.
 "Still."

 Zero was probably giving him one of those deadpan looks that always got him in trouble, but he couldn't help it.

 Kaname smiled at him; it was a borderline smirk.
 He easily turned to walk back into the crowd.

 Zero knew what the urge to glare felt like more than anyone else.